-To receive, consider and adopt the Audited Financial Statements (along-with Audited Consolidated Financial Statements) of the Company for the Financial Year ended 31st March, 2024 together with the reports of the Board of Directors and Auditors thereon.
+- To receive, consider and adopt the Audited Financial Statements (Standalone & Consolidated) of the Company for the financial year ended 31st March 2025 together with the reports of the Board of Directors and Auditors thereon. - 2.
+To appoint Ms. Ami Goda Non- Executive Non-Independent Director (DIN: 09136149) who retires by rotation and being eligible offers herself for re-appointment.